Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 **Atmosphere.** The atmosphere on Albaxia is breathable for terrestrial creatures without requiring much adaptation as it consists of Neon (\~56%), Oxygen (\~14%), Krypton (\~26%), and Methane (\~2-3%, in the upper layers), as well as vapors and dust.
 Methane causes the blue tint, but is also highly flammable.
 As a result, flames are more volatile and unpredictable.
 Krypton causes terrestrial creatures to feel slightly drunk and sleepy just by breathing it.

 **Sound.** Because of the high concentration of Krypton in the air, creatures' voices would sound significantly deeper than they are on Terrus.
 Whispers, footsteps, and the rustle of leaves can be heard from greater distances, while high pitched voices are muffled.
+Sound travels more slowly on Albaxia, meaning there would be a slight delay over distances greater than 60 feet.

 **Moons.** Albaxia has two moons, called Orbis Major and Orbis Minor.
 Orbis Major is the bigger one, but it's further from Albaxia than Orbis Minor, which is considerably smaller.
 It's quite easy to discern between them by their size and speed.
 Orbis Major conpletes a full orbit every seven Albaxian days (almost 43 Terrestrial days), while Orbis Minor completes one orbit every 2.3 Albaxian days (approximately one fortnight on Terrus).